TurboWarp/scratch-blocks/README.md

 npm ci
 ```

-The playground to use for local testing is tests/vertical_playground.html.
+Open tests/vertical_playground.html in a browser for local testing.
+You don't need to rebuild compressed versions for most changes.

-To build, run:
+To re-build compressed versions, run:

 ```sh
 npm run prepublish